-- for consumption on the licensed premises in accordance with Section 36 of the Liquor Licensing Act 1997 and any Extended trading authorisation.
+- for consumption on the licensed premises in accordance with Section 36 of the Liquor Licensing Act 1997 and any Extended trading authorisation (PDF 257KB).

-- at any time in a designated dining area to a diner for consumption in that area with or ancillary to a meal provided by the licensee
+- at any time to a diner for consumption with or ancillary to a meal provided by the licensee

-- at any time in a designated reception area to a person attending a reception for consumption in that area
+- at any time to a person attending a reception.

 If Consumer and Business Services is satisfied that the members of the club cannot obtain liquor from any other source than the club, the following conditions may be added to the club licence authorising the club:

-- to sell liquor at the club on any day (except Good Friday and Christmas Day) to a club member for ‘carry-off’ from the club
+- to sell liquor at the club on any day to a club member for ‘carry-off’ from the club

 - to sell liquor at any time through direct sales transaction to members of the club.
-The liquor must be delivered to an address in South Australia and must be delivered during the club’s authorised ‘carry-off‘ trading hours on any day (other than Good Friday or Christmas Day).
+The liquor must be delivered to an address in South Australia and must be delivered during the club’s authorised ‘carry-off‘ trading hours on any day.

 For more information see Clubs fact sheet (PDF 130KB).